Individualized Education Program: Canada

-Canada has similar documents called an Individualized Education Plan, a Special Education Plan (SEP), Individualized Program Plan (IPP), Student Support Plan (SSP), or an Individual Support Services Plan (ISSP), depending on the province or territory.
-The IEP system in Canada functions relatively similar to the US, though regulations vary between provinces.
+Canada has similar documents called an Individualized Education Plan (IEP), a Special Education Plan (SEP), Individualized Program Plan (IPP), Student Support Plan (SSP), or an Individual Support Services Plan (ISSP), depending on the province or territory.
+The IEP system in Canada functions relatively similarly to the US, though regulations vary between provinces.

+European Union

+Germany and Sweden have applied Individual educational plans.

 Saudi Arabia

 In Saudi Arabia, the document is known as an Individual Education Program.
 In Saudi Arabia, all schools must provide an IEP for all students who have disabilities.
 The process of creating an IEP in Saudi Arabia may exclude the parents and other providers of services.